Looking for great trophy Black Wildebeest hunting in South Africa? We have some of the best Black Wildebeest hunting available in the entire country.

 What is the best time of year for Black Wildebeest hunting in South Africa?
 The quality of our Black Wildebeest hunting safaris vary very little over the course of the year.
 However, April through September are the most popular months to hunt Black Wildebeest, primarily because of the pleasant weather.

 What is your average trophy size of Black Wildebeest taken in South Africa when hunting with you?
 The average trophy taken on Black Wildebeest hunting safaris with us normally measures between 22″ and 23″ (Rowland Ward method).
 Our biggest Black Wildebeest ever broke 24″, which is an outstanding trophy.
-That particular Black Wildebeest was taken on our hunting area in Gauteng Province in May 2015.

 If you’re interested in going Black Wildebeest hunting in South Africa with us, please contact us for more information or to book your hunt.